If you’ve read multiple Feng Shui articles online, I’m 100% confident that you’ve heard of a Feng Shui tip along the lines of:

 Constant stress can negatively impact our brain, heart, and immune system, to mention a few.
 Implementing a cure recommended by a trusted Feng Shui consultant can remove that stress and thus, remove those health risks to our bodies.

-Further, implementing those symbolic cures can positively impact the client’s attitude and emotions.
+Further, implementing those symbolic cures can positively impact the client’s attitude and emotions (like the money frog example I mentioned above).
 A Stanford study shows that a positive attitude literally makes your brain work better.
 Although the study focused largely on kids, there are many sayings that a positive attitude can lead to success and happiness, such as getting you hired and helping you to become a better manager.

 However, keeping a positive attitude is easier said than done.
 In fact, I’ve encountered people who ended up in more despair after noticing that the Feng Shui items failed to work the way they expected.
 That is what I want to tell you here – do NOT expect your life to change by placing a Feng Shui product here and there.